STACCATO - Facebook STACCATO - Instagram STACCATO - Youtube STACCATO - Xiaohongshu

 She had many years of teaching and performing experiences while pursuing her studies and discovered her passion in teaching.

-She believes that learning to play a musical instrument should be part of everyone’s life as it helps one to focus and relax.
+Serene believes that learning to play a musical instrument should be an integral part of life, as it helps individuals relax, build discipline, and improve focus.

-She is currently a part-time piano teacher with Staccato!
-Music School and hopes to, besides imparting her skills and knowledge, instil musical appreciation in young children and adults.
+She is currently a part-time piano teacher at Staccato!
+Music School, where she aims not only to share her skills and knowledge, but also to inspire a lifelong appreciation for music in both children and adults.

 Tan Yong Qing